-Meghan Markle’s All-Black Outfit Proves Dark Hues Are Anything But Boring
+Meghan Markle Just Proved All-Black Outfits Are Anything But Boring

 After a series of enviable (yet slightly uncharacteristic) light-colored looks, Meghan Markle's all-black outfit just broke the streak.
 Her royal highness looked as regal as ever in the pretty pleated dress and cape coat combination she wore to one of her patronages on Thurs.
 The duchess' monochromatic ensemble will breathe life back into your black-on-black style.

 At six months pregnant, Markle has been on a roll with her charity visits lately.
 Kensington Palace announced earlier in the month that the royal had chosen four patronages and she's hasn't wasted any time to make her rounds.
 Now that she's made official visits to Smart Works, Mayhew, and the National Theatre (all within the past few weeks), it was time for the Association of Commonwealth Universities (ACU) to have a turn.